Bluheir/JSONSaver/README.md

 25

-//This is what test.json should look like
+//This is what test.json looks like
 [
 	{
 		"Key" : "Sam",